Join A Secret Italy

 earthquake in Norcia Italyearthquake in Norcia Italy

 We are often asked where the earthquake risk in Italy is at its most dangerous.
 We've got the answer for you: not only the most at-risk regions but the least-at-risk regions too.
-For volcano risk in Italy click here.
+Simply scroll down and discover if the region of Italy you are visiting is at risk.

 High Risk: regions where the worst earthquakes in Italian history have occurred and are at high risk.